Recovering daughter of ex-spy poisoned in UK makes first comment after attack

 “We have a lot of suspicions about Britain,” said Russian UK ambassador Yakovenko.
 “If you take the last 10 years, so many Russian citizens died here in the UK, under very strange circumstances ...
 My question is why is it happening here?”

-For a graphic on the timeline of events since March 4 poisoning incident, click tmsnrt.rs/2EhB7In

-Additional reporting by Estelle Shirbon and William James in London, Michelle Nichols at the United Nations and Paul Carrel in Berlin; Editing by Andrew Osborn and Richard Balmforth
+Additional reporting by Estelle Shirbon and William James in London, Michelle Nichols at the United Nations and Paul Carrel in Berlin; Editing by Catherine Evans and James Dalgleish